Coherent Phonon Pairs and Rotational Symmetry Breaking of Charge Density Wave Order in the Kagome Superconductor CsV$_3$Sb$_5$

 In conclusion, we have studied coherent phonon excitation in CsV$_3$Sb$_5$ via time-resolved reflectivity to determine the structural configuration of its CDW phase.
 The phonon spectra confirm six-fold rotational symmetry breaking and the coexistence of SD and ISD distortion in the CDW phase of CsV$_3$Sb$_5$.
-Meanwhile, an x = 0.03-0.04 Sn-doping changes the CDW structure to ISD + ISD with interlayer $\pi$-phase shift, reducing 1.3 THz dual modes in undoped CsV$_3$Sb$_5$ to a single mode.
+From our measurements and DFT calculations, there are two possibilities: coexistence of MLL and LLL, and SD + ISD with interlayer $\pi$-phase shift.
+Considering our fluence dependence measurements, we think coexistence of MLL and LLL phase is more likely, but we can't fully rule out SD + ISD with interlayer $\pi$-phase shift.
+Meanwhile, an x = 0.03-0.04 Sn-doping changes the CDW structure to MLL with only in-plane ISD distortion, reducing 1.3 THz dual modes in undoped CsV$_3$Sb$_5$ to a single mode.
 This observation provides deeper insights for comprehending the interplay with other electronic phases in this system, such as the in-plane 1 $\times$ 4 unidirectional charge order\cite{wang2021electronic, zhao2021cascade, li2023unidirectional}, electronic nematicity, and superconductivity.
 We also envision our methodology will promote the understanding of the CDW phase diagram in doped AV$_3$Sb$_5$\cite{oey2022fermi, zhong2023nodeless, kautzsch2023incommensurate} and other Kagome systems such as FeGe\cite{teng2022discovery, oh2024tunability}, and stimulate further research on ultrafast manipulation of these symmetry-breaking states.